 - These traits are present from early development on and disrupt school, work or social functioning.

 Diagnosis of autism involves taking a careful developmental history as well as completing an assessment.
-I am trained in the primary tests used in autism diagnosis.
-I test both school-age children and adults that are worried about their social- emotional functioning and think that they may be autistic.
+At Healthy Mind Sacramento, we are well- versed in the primary tests used in autism diagnosis.
+We test both school-age children and adults that are worried about their social- emotional functioning and think that they may be autistic.
 It is important to know that sometimes there are similar features that look like autism- for example, social anxiety, anxiety, or ADHD.
 Part of evaluation is getting to the root cause of the behaviors.

 Autism Spectrum Therapy